lijingwang/lijingwang.github.io/_pages/opportunities.md

 4) Advanced hydrologic modeling: flow or reactive transport modeling

 please feel free to reach out to me directly: lijing.wang AT uconn.edu, with your up-to-date CV and your research plan/goal.
-Premilinary contact is preferred before the application deadline (**January 10th, 2024**) so that we can learn if there is a good fit.
+Preliminary contact is preferred before the application deadline (**January 10th, 2024**) so that we can learn if there is a good fit.
 Detailed information about the UConn Earth Sciences graduate program can be found [here](https://earthsciences.uconn.edu/graduateprogram/).

 ### Desired qualifications